Additional Resource Links for MFP

 HHS and HUD Collaboration - Housing Capacity Building Initiative for Community Living

-This landmark project joins the Departments of Housing and Urban Development (HUD) and Health and Human Services (HHS), under the Centers for Medicare & Medicaid Services (CMS) Money Follows the Person (MFP) Rebalancing Demonstration, to assist federal, state and local agencies and community partners to create a sustainable, collaborative system between housing and human services agencies.
-Please visit this website for additional information on this project and to access the tools and resources under development to help States improve transition outcomes for individuals with disabilities seeking community living.
+This website highlights work between the U.S. Department of Housing and Urban Development (HUD) and U.S. Department of Health and Human Services (HHS), under the Centers for Medicare & Medicaid Services (CMS) Money Follows the Person (MFP) Rebalancing Demonstration, to assist federal, state and local agencies and community partners to create a sustainable, collaborative system between housing and human services agencies.
+Please visit this website for additional information on this project and to access the tools and resources to help States improve transition outcomes for individuals with disabilities seeking community living.

 Mathematica Policy Research – Money Follows the Person National Evaluation